Desmond Armstrong: Professional

 Armstrong played two seasons for the Cleveland Force of the Major Indoor Soccer League (MISL) from 1986 to 1988.
 At the end of the 1987–1988 season, he transferred to the Baltimore Blast.
 However, on January 14, 1989, he broke his leg midway through the season.

 In February 1991, he signed with Santos of the Brazilian First Division making Armstrong the first American player ever to sign a professional contract in Brazil.
 Upon completing the season Armstrong returned to the U.S. with the Maryland Bays, in the American Professional Soccer League.
 That year, the Bays made it to the league semifinals before falling to the Albany Capitals.

 In 1995, he moved to the Washington Warthogs of the Continental Indoor Soccer League on loan from Major League Soccer as he was the fifth player signed to the new league.
-Armstrong decided to compete with the Charlotte Eagles of the United Soccer Leagues/ USISL for the 1996 season opting out of his contract with Major League Soccer and later retiring from the game at the age of 31.
+Armstrong decided to compete with the Charlotte Eagles of the United States Interregional Soccer League (USISL) for the 1996 season opting out of his contract with Major League Soccer and later retiring from the game at the age of 31.

 That year he was selected to the USISL All Pro League Team.

 National team

 His first appearance for the United States national team came in 1987 in a match against Egypt.
 He was also a member of the Olympic team in the 1988 Summer Olympics in Seoul, South Korea.
 His performance with the Olympic team made him a mainstay on the national team through the early 1990s, playing in all three of the team's appearances at the 1990 FIFA World Cup.
 He made a total of 81 appearances for the national team, though he never scored a goal at this level.

+After the U.S. had exited the 1990 World Cup in the first round, Armstrong, one of two Black players on the team, criticized the U.S. Soccer Federation for not doing more to recruit Black youth in the inner cities.

 Armstrong was the first U.S.-born African American player to represent the nation at the World Cup.